-9 In any future proceeding before the Commission, the Parties reserve 15. their rights to advocate for the appropriate allocation and manner of recovery of the 10 11 annual amortization of the Smelter Loss Mitigation Regulatory Assets, which 12allocation and manner of recovery may vary depending on factors including whether 13Big Rivers has in fact achieved the investment grade credit ratings that are a 14material object of this Application.
-In any appropriate future proceeding before the 15Commission, the Parties agree and acknowledge that they will stand by their 16 representations in the settlement agreement approved in Case No. 2018-00146 and 17in this Proceeding.
-All Parties agree that full recovery of the Smelter Loss Mitigation 18Regulatory Assets should occur by the later of December 31, 2043, or the expiration 19of the Member all-requirements contracts.

-16. The Agreement is not intended to, and does not, have any effect on the Commission's decision that Big Rivers' rates established in Case No. 2013-00199 were fair, just, and reasonable.
+- 14. Big Rivers shall periodically explore and evaluate opportunities to mitigate the amount of future regulatory asset amortization expense in the retail rates of the Members, including the potential use of Equity Headroom. - 15.
+In any future proceeding before the Commission, the Parties reserve their rights to advocate for the appropriate allocation and manner of recovery of the annual amortization of the Smelter Loss Mitigation Regulatory Assets, which allocation and manner of recovery may vary depending on factors including whether Big Rivers has in fact achieved the investment grade credit ratings that are a material object of this Application.
+In any appropriate future proceeding before the Commission, the Parties agree and acknowledge that they will stand by their representations in the settlement agreement approved in Case No. 2018-00146 and in this Proceeding.
+All Parties agree that full recovery of the Smelter Loss Mitigation Regulatory Assets should occur by the later of December 31, 2043, or the expiration of the Member all-requirements contracts. - 16.
+The Agreement is not intended to, and does not, have any effect on the Commission's decision that Big Rivers' rates established in Case No. 2013-00199 were fair, just, and reasonable.

-1 17.
-The Parties agree that this Agreement is subject to the acceptance of $\mathbf{2}$ and approval by the Commission and the RUS, and they agree to act in good faith 3 and to use their best efforts to secure these approvals.
-Following the execution of this Agreement, Big Rivers will file this Agreement with the Commission and the RUS 4 $\mathbf{5}$ together with a request that the Commission and the RUS consider and approve this 6 Agreement without modification.
-If the Commission and RUS approve this 7Agreement without modification, the Parties each waive any right to appeal or file an 8 action seeking review of or to seek reconsideration of any order of the Commission 9 issued in accordance with this Agreement.
+and approval by the Commission and the RUS, and they agree to act in good faith and to use their best efforts to secure these approvals.
+Following the execution of this Agreement, Big Rivers will file this Agreement with the Commission and the RUS together with a request that the Commission and the RUS consider and approve this Agreement without modification.
+If the Commission and RUS approve this Agreement without modification, the Parties each waive any right to appeal or file an action seeking review of or to seek reconsideration of any order of the Commission issued in accordance with this Agreement.

-10 18.
-The Agreement shall in no way be deemed to divest the Commission of 11 jurisdiction under Chapter 278 of the Kentucky Revised Statutes.

-1219.
-If the Commission does not accept and approve this Agreement in its entirety and without change, or if the Commission imposes conditions on its 1314acceptance and approval that are unacceptable to any Party, then any adversely affected Party may withdraw from this Agreement within the statutory periods 1516 provided for rehearing and appeal of the Commission's order by: (i) giving notice of 17withdrawal to all other Parties; and/or (ii) timely filing for rehearing or appeal.
-If any Party timely seeks rehearing of or appeals the Commission's order, all Parties will 1819continue to have the right to withdraw until the conclusion of all rehearings and 20appeals.
+- 18. The Agreement shall in no way be deemed to divest the Commission of jurisdiction under Chapter 278 of the Kentucky Revised Statutes. - 19.
+If the Commission does not accept and approve this Agreement in its entirety and without change, or if the Commission imposes conditions on its acceptance and approval that are unacceptable to any Party, then any adversely affected Party may withdraw from this Agreement within the statutory periods provided for rehearing and appeal of the Commission's order by: (i) giving notice of withdrawal to all other Parties; and/or (ii) timely filing for rehearing or appeal.
+If any Party timely seeks rehearing of or appeals the Commission's order, all Parties will continue to have the right to withdraw until the conclusion of all rehearings and appeals.

-1 20.
-If the Agreement is voided or vacated for any reason after the 2 Commission has approved the Agreement, none of the Parties will be bound by the 3 Agreement.
+20. If the Agreement is voided or vacated for any reason after the Commission has approved the Agreement, none of the Parties will be bound by the Agreement.